-We are soon on our way to Marrakech.
+We are on the road to Marrakech.
 You can almost hear everyone humming the Crosby, Still & Nash song to themselves …

-We have only the briefest time to enjoy this opulance before visiting the nearby Majorelle Gardens. surround a villa that was built in the 1920’s for Jacques Majorelle (a French Orientalist painter).
-Yves Saint Laurent and his partner Pierre Berge lived in the villa here, now a museum.
+We only have the briefest time to enjoy this opulance before visiting the Majorelle Gardens.
+This thematic garden surrounds a villa that was built in the 1920’s for Jacques Majorelle (a French Orientalist painter).
+The property was purchased in 1980 by Yves Saint Laurent and his partner Pierre Berge, who turned the villa into a museum, and also restored the gardens.
 (Click here for some history.)
+I did not find the gardens ‘breathtaking’ as the guidebooks will tell you, but it did contain some interesting cacti in sterile and oddly colored plantings.
+I found the color scheme to be somewhat garish, in its green, blue, yellow and oranges, with even the fish in the pond seemingly matching the scheme.

-I found the gardens to be somewhat garish, but I left a kiss on the Yves Saint Laurent memorial, and then entered the Musee Berbere which he and Pierre founded in order to help preserve Berber culture here.
+I leave a kiss on the Yves Saint Laurent memorial, and then entered the Musee Berbere which he and Pierre founded in order to help preserve Berber culture here.

-The Koutoubia Mosque is the largest mosque in Marrakech, built on the site of the original mosque which was destroyed in 1147.
-It’s minaret was the model for the Hassan Tower in Rabat, and stands 230 feet high and would serve as our landmark during our visits to the Jemaa el Fna.
+The Koutoubia Mosque is built on the site of the original Almoravid mosque which was destroyed by their successors the Almohads in 1147.
+It’s minaret was the model for the Hassan Tower in Rabat, and stands 230 feet high.
+As is the case with all mosques in Morocco, it is closed to non-Muslims.
+It is the largest mosque in Marrakech and would serve as our landmark during our visits to the Central Square.

 The Jemaa el Fna is the 1000 year old heart of Marrakech, filled with snake charmers, storytellers, monkeys on chains plying for coins; merchant stalls of every description and just about as many food choices.
 Marrakech is described as a true contradiction – African and Arab, Eastern and Western, religious and secular, chic and rough-and-tumble.
 When I return to this spot tomorrow, I would encounter a riot of color and sound and a kaleidoscope of cultures in an atmosphere that would remind me of Venetian Carnivale after dark.